 In Terra these limits will apply per workspace (for those created after September 27, 2021) or per Terra billing project (for workspace created before September 27th).

 All workflows (or "methods") and Cloud Environments that run in Terra are affected by GCP compute and disk quotas.
-Google enforces default resource quotas for Terra Billing projects (before September 27, 2021) and workspaces (after September 27, 2021) based on a user's GCP billing reputation.
+Google enforces default resource quotas for Terra Billing projects (before September 27, 2021) and for workspaces (after September 27, 2021) based on a user's GCP billing reputation.

 - CPUs: how many CPUs you can use at once across all tasks